Lieutenant Marvels: Fictional team history

 When the smoke clears, Captain Marvel sees that the other Billys have transformed as well, into Tall Marvel, Hill Marvel, and Fat Marvel.
 Hill Marvel remarks that they have each changed into Captain Marvel but Fat Marvel counters that by saying that there is only one Captain Marvel.
 Tall Marvel suggests that they are really Lieutenant Marvels, hence the trio's name.

 The Captain and his three Lieutenants easily defeat Sivana and his henchmen, knocking their plane down and apparently killing all the villains except Sivana.
 After shouting "Shazam!" and transforming back into their civilian identities, the three Billys head back home.
 The Lieutenants returned from time to time during the Fawcett Comics era to aid their hero.
 In Captain Marvel Adventures #4 they are again kidnapped by Sivana's henchmen.
 Captain Marvel follows the kidnappers to Sivana's base.
 The three Billys are tied up under three sharp pendulums.
 However Billy transforms with them and they defeat the henchmen.
 They hear a noise in a shed, and find Sivana's daughter Beautia bound and gagged inside.
 They release her and she reveals Sivana did this.
 They fly away before Sivana detonates tons of dynamite under the house, then defeat him.
 They were probably put in suspended animation until 1973, along with many Marvel characters, by the Sivanas.
 They make their first DC appearance in Shazam! #30, when the whole Marvel Family is called upon to destroy Sivana's steel menagerie, which is threatening to wreck Pittsburgh.
 Incongruously, the three are able to transform on their own, while in a later story, "Assault on the Rock of Eternity" in World's Finest Comics #267, Captain Marvel has to gather the three Billies together so they could simultaneously say the magic word in order to transform.

 The Lieutenant Marvels exist, without powers though still helping the Marvel Family to fight crime, on Earth-5, as seen in The Multiversity miniseries by writer Grant Morrison.

 Powers and abilities

-By shouting "Shazam!", the three Billy Batsons are transformed into the Lieutenant Marvels.
+By shouting "Shazam!", the Four Billy Batsons are transformed into the Lieutenant Marvels.
 In this form, they each have the powers of Captain Marvel: the wisdom of Solomon, the strength of Hercules, the stamina of Atlas, the power of Zeus, the courage of Achilles, and the speed of Mercury.
 Since they have to share the power, they are each only one-third as powerful as Captain Marvel.